sgmurphy/wordpress-plugins/backuply/readme.txt

 7. **Backup Process** easy to understand backup progress.

 == Changelog ==

+= 1.2.9 (March 26th 2024) =
+* [Bug-Fix] There was an issue with download for some user because of their WordPress not supporting tar or gz mime types, this has been fixed.
+* [Bug-Fix] There was an issue when syncing a backup uploaded manually which originally belonged to backup location other than Local Folder, would not show in the Backup History, that has been fixed.
+* [Task] Tested with WordPress 6.5.

 = 1.2.8 (March 13 2024) =
 * [Improvement] We have made improvements to make Backup Downloads better.